 - Der kleine Nick hat in der Schule sehr nachgelassen.

 - Little Nick’s performance in school has dropped significantly.

 I could maybe fit it in with the following-idea when I imagine it as a kind of “falling back”… and then you’re behind and hence following.
 But I don’t know if that’s how it came about.

-And then, there is nachgeben which is to cede or to give in.
+And another common “weird” one is nachgeben which is to cede or to give in.